bigmlcom/python/docs/index.rst

 Local Models
 ------------

-You can instantiate a local version of a remote mode.
+You can instantiate a local version of a remote model.

 ::